This Fact Sheet is not relevant in your region

 If your company owes a Bounce Back Loan

 Bounce Back Loans are government-backed loans that were available to businesses affected by the coronavirus pandemic.
 If your company has an outstanding Bounce Back Loan and applies for strike off, an automatic objection will be raised.
 It is important to contact the lender of the Bounce Back Loan to explain your company’s circumstances if your company applies for strike off.
-The lender may request that the objection is withdrawn if they are satisfied that your company has no assets or income that it could use to pay the loan.
+If you want to discuss how a Bounce Back Loan may affect your company's strike off application, contact us for advice.

 Compulsory strike off